thehung92/shareUtils/ms2vcf/README.md

 ```

-you must have 'tabix' and 'bgzip' installed on your system and available in your $PATH.
+If you want to write vcf file with prefix, you must have 'tabix' and 'bgzip' installed on your system and available in your $PATH.
 Meaning you can call them directly in the terminal with:

 ```shell
 # sh terminal